 Each of our shows has a teaching guide full of activities, scene extracts and suggestions for work in class that fit with your curriculum.
 This pack is available on our website, and not only helps your students understand the story and style of the writing but also prepares them to participate in the show.
 At the end of every performance, the audience members are invited to ask the actors questions so why not ask them to write some questions about the show, the life of an actor or even about the countries we come from.

-There are many variables, please contact our administrator for a personalized quote on the show or workshop that you are interested in.
+There are many variables, please go to our contact page for a personalized quote on the show or workshop that you are interested in.

 Our actors are trained and capable to adapt to any class size.
 However, for classes with more than 28 students we recommend that you consider splitting the class into two groups or commit to having an active role in the workshop sessions, in order to prevent the students from losing interest when the actor works with a portion of the group.

 This is not a requirement, however the more invested you are in the workshop, the more the actor will be able to accomplish, and the more your students will gain from the experience.